 I found I could leave at 1 PM on a Friday right after work and then drive 9 hours to get to where I needed to be and it wouldn’t be terribly late.
 I’d then try to visit as many counties as I could on Saturday and make my way back to Austin on Sunday.

-I’d try to pick up a few counties along the way back.
+I'd try to pick up a few counties along the way on the way back.
 This would allow me to maximize the weekend and be home to work during the week.
 This strategy worked well and got easier as time went on since the counties became closer and closer.

-At the time, my county collecting was strictly limited to Texas.
+At the time, my visiting counties was strictly limited to Texas.
 Currently, I’m trying to visit every county in the USA, so state borders are kind of irrelevant when I plan my trips.
-I’m just trying to find what clusters of counties make the most sense to visit together from an efficiency standpoint (I still have a full-time job outside of traveling, so I have to maximize my off time).
+I’m just trying to find what clusters of counties make the most sense to visit together from an efficiency standpoint (I still have a full-time job outside of traveling so I have to maximize my off time).

 Since I do not draw the line at state borders, there are now a lot of “Dalharts” that I can go to and use this strategy.